-Flossing can be painful and uncomfortable at times, especially if you haven’t flossed in a long time, but the benefits of flossing far outweigh the discomfort you may feel at the beginning.
+Flossing can be painful and uncomfortable at times, especially if you haven’t flossed in a long time, but the benefits far outweigh the discomfort you may feel at the beginning.

 Plaque and Tartar